-They’re found in some margarines and spreads and also often added to packaged foods.
+They’re found in some margarine and spreads and are also often added to packaged foods.

 A 6-year study found that monkeys who ate a high-trans-fat diet gained 33% more abdominal fat than those eating a diet high in monounsaturated fat (10).

 To help reduce belly fat and protect your health, read ingredient labels carefully and stay away from products that contain trans fats.
 These are often listed as partially hydrogenated fats.